Ahead of the opening of Sydney Metro North West in 2019, the Epping to Chatswood train line requires upgrading to metro standards.

 The Transport Management Centre will continue to proactively manage the network to optimise the flow of traffic during this temporary disruption.

-Services start in the second quarter of 2019 with a new metro train every four minutes in the peak in Sydney’s North West.
+Services start in mid 2019 with a new metro train every four minutes in the peak in Sydney’s North West.

 From 2024, metro rail will be extended from the North West, under Sydney Harbour, through new underground CBD stations and beyond to Bankstown.